 Our client, Ms. R.F., has lived in the same apartment in a subsidized (Section 8) housing complex in Brooklyn since 1996 with her three young children.
 Ms. F. had a relationship with another tenant for four years, and was subject to physical and verbal abuse.
 Unfortunately, even after the relationship ended in 2000, the ex-boyfriend continued to harass, stalk and physically assault Ms. F for several years.

 In late April 2006, the ex-boyfriend came to Ms. F.'s apartment in the middle of the night, banging on the door and screaming at her.
 The building security guard called by Ms. F. was unable to reason with her abuser, who left before the police arrived.
 One week later, the abuser came back to the building, confronted the same security guard, and shot at him.
 When the police arrived, the abuser told the police that he lived with Ms. F and that he was married to her, none of which was or ever had been true.
 Nevertheless, Ms. F's landlord started an eviction proceeding against her, claiming that the criminal actions of her "husband" or "guest" violated her lease and she had to bear the consequences.

-After initial settlement talks failed, together with our co-counsel South Brooklyn Legal Services we filed a motion for summary judgment which asserted the defenses to eviction enacted as part of VAWA 2005.
+After initial settlement talks failed, together with our co-counsel South Brooklyn Legal Services we filed a motion for summary judgment which asserted the defenses to eviction enacted as part of VAWA 2005, which is available for download here.
 We also asserted counterclaims alleging that the landlord was evicting our client because she was a victim of domestic violence and stalking, and was therefore engaging in unlawful sex discrimination.